fluid-lab/MyL3-External-Data/README.md

 Access of OAuth 2.0 should be given to https://developers.google.com as I explained in fitness key set up part.

 ### Few Global Variables explained
-Upto this point our global Variable contains 3 API keys 1 client_id(OAuth), two variables name myL3.oneTimeWeatherData and myL3.isMapAvailable variables.
+Upto this point our global Variable "myL3" contains 3 API keys 1 client_id(OAuth), two variable's names myL3.oneTimeWeatherData and myL3.isMapAvailable variables.

 myL3.oneTimeWeatherData is used to get store the weather data retrieved so that it can be used in other parts without making the API call again.

-myL3.isMapAvailable variable is a boolean and set to false by default.
-When Google Map becomes available we set it to true.
-This ensures to use available google map and prevents from repeat google map API call.

 ### Disconnect users:
 To test OAuth prompt which is shown to take api permission more than once: Don’t clear browser history and data.
 Instead you should use GoogleAuth.signOut() or GoogleAuth.disconnect() in browser console to sign out the user from MyL3.
 Because GoogleAuth is a global variable.